tmdgus4118/tmdgus4118/README.md

 ### Hi there 👋

-- 🔭 I’m try to be a better Back-End developer
+🔭I do study to be a better Back-End developer
-- 🌱 I’m currently learning TypeScript and Nest.js
+🌱 I currently learn about TypeScript and Nest.js
-- 📫 How to reach me:
+📫 How to reach me: email:tmdgus4118@naver.com
-  email:tmdgus4118@naver.com

 I live in Seoul, Korea,  27 years old, born in 1997.
 I like to learn new Tech.